 Seasoning, in this case, has nothing to do with salt or spices.
 Instead, it describes a hard, protective coating that's formed by heating incredibly thin layers of fat (like oil) on the cast iron.
 As the fat is heated, it bonds to the metal and to itself in a process called polymerization, as the fat converts into a form of plastic.
 After enough layers of seasoning have been applied, what you end up with is not a greasy coating but a hard, blackened skin that protects the metal.
 Fortunately for us cooks, it also has nonstick properties that make even the most stick-prone foods (think: fried eggs) a pleasure when using cast iron.

-Seasoning Your New Cast Iron Pan
+How to Season a New Cast Iron Pan

 Step 1: Wash and Dry Your Pan